Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

 <img src="images/ch5_point_segment.png" width="100%" />

-We can use this sort of analysis to produce psychographic profiles.
 In this case, we can say that our all male and female segments tend to index older than our other segments and live an average distance away from the park.
 Our _Young and Broke_ segment tends to live nearby.
 We gave _Nearby Ned_ and ironic name since he tends to live the furthest from the park.

 Once again, we are just getting started.
 This example was produced to demonstrate how tedious segmentation can be.
 A full analysis would be much more exhausting, but repetitive.
 We covered the basic steps.